gflorez97/dataProcesses2019/Final Project/final-project.md

 This project aims to answer one of the most important questions in the world of NBA statistics: who are the best players at any given time?
 To tackle this problem, we conducted a data driven examination, using a custom dataset based on the most important NBA statistics (points, rebounds, assists&hellip;).
 With the objective of better understanding the data, we present some graphs.
-Afterwards, we tried to assess the strength of the relationships between the variety of features in our dataset, using a statistical approach.
+Afterwards, we tried to assess the strength of relationships between the variety of features in our dataset, using a statistical approach.
 Finally, we used a machine learning approach to try predicting whether a certain player could be selected as one of the best players in the league.

 ## Introduction and Related Work